Yoctol/bottender/docs/channel-whatsapp-routing.md

 title: WhatsApp Routing
 ---

-Bottender offers a bunch of helpers to route within your WhatsApp or multi-platform application.
+Bottender offers a bunch of helpers to route within your WhatsApp or multi-platform app.
 For example, you may use WhatsApp particular routes within your [`router`](the-basics-routing.md):

 ```js
 const { router, whatsapp } = require('bottender/router');